 Curriculum at Mother Caroline Academy

-Students at Mother Caroline Academy experience a rich and rigorous curriculum during their five years of study.
+Students at Mother Caroline Academy experience a rich and rigorous curriculum during their six years of study.
 Guided by the Common Core State Standards, the curriculum focuses heavily on literacy and math skills in the lower school (Grades 3-5).
 As students progress into the upper school (Grades 6-8), these skills build the foundation for higher level work—finding their voice in both speech and writing, critical thinking

 and reasoning skills, and becoming engaged and respectful global citizens.